icopy-site/awesome/docs/awesome/awesome-remote-job.md

   1. [Lullabot](https://www.lullabot.com/jobs) - Strategy, design and development using Drupal.
   1. [madewithlove](https://madewithlove.be/jobs) - We help companies build digital products and bring new juice to teams that seem to jam.
   1. [Maintainer Mountaineer](https://maintainer.io) - Open source community management as a service.
+  1. [MailerLite](https://www.mailerlite.com/) - Email marketing tool with a remote-first team that's scattered all over the world.
+Twice a year, they go on workation to places like Bali, Panama and Miami.
   1. [MariaDB](https://mariadb.com/about-us/careers) - Open source database.
   1. [MarsBased](https://marsbased.com) - MarsBased is a development consultancy from Barcelona offering end‑to‑end web & mobile apps based on Ruby on Rails, Angular and other Javascript frameworks.
   1. [Mapbox](https://www.mapbox.com/jobs/) - Map integration tools for various platforms.